 If you are considering enrolling in an industrial operator program, then there is a good chance that you are wondering what this type of program entails and what kinds of jobs you can apply for once you graduate.
 We have a few great examples for you – three of them, in fact.
 Once you finish your training, you could find yourself taking on any of these positions and of course, many others.

 Become a Control Room Operator

 If you become a control room operator, you could find yourself working in one of many different positions.
 For example, you might operate steam turbines, or you might maintain proper functionality for boilers.
 There are several other systems that fall under this umbrella as well, and you will find out more about them once you finish your process technology training.
 Just remember that every industry has numerous differences, and you will need to be ready to adapt.
-As you move forward and branch off into a specific field, you will become more focused within your industry.
+As you move forward and branch off into a specific field, you will become more focused on your industry.

 No matter which of the industries you choose to go into, however, you will need to make sure that you have outstanding problem-solving skills.
 Unlike a typical 9-5 job, this is one that will require you to do quite a bit of thinking.
 You will need to analyze issues, come up with solutions, and most importantly, make sure that you are planning for any future problems that could arise.
 Trust us, there will be plenty of them.

 Industrial installers are crucial to making sure that manufacturing plants and other buildings run properly.
 For example, you could become the person who oversees the installation of fabrication manufacturing equipment.
 If you do plan to take on a career of this nature, you must understand that it is not a hands-off job.
 While you will be directing employees who report to you, you will need to be ready to get your hands dirty.
 In addition, you may need to travel for work, so get ready to experience new places and meet new people.

 There are quite a few career opportunities as a field service equipment operator, but a few great examples include: